Adeeb0330/Crime-Data-Modeling-and-Predcition/README.md

 ## Visualizations
 Below are some insights from the data analysis:
+- What are the most common crime types?
+- How do crime trends change over the years?
-- Crime rate distribution across different states.
+- What is the distribution of crimes across different crime types?
-- Monthly crime trends for major cities.
-- Crime type-wise frequency analysis.
+- Which crime types have the highest number of reported cases?
+- How does the number of crimes vary across different years?

 ## Future Enhancements
 - Integrate a web-based dashboard for real-time crime monitoring.